UWCS/rs118/src/chip8.md

 rs118-chip8 = "0.1"
 ```

 Take a look at the [`chip8_base`](https://docs.rs/chip8_base/latest/chip8_base/) library, that we'll be using as the base for our implementation.
-We can see that it exposes two type aliases, `Display` and `Keys`, and also an `Intepreter` trait.
+We can see that it exposes two type aliases, `Display` and `Keys`, a `Pixel` enum, and an `Intepreter` trait.
 The idea is that you create your own interpreter by implementing the trait, and then the `run()` method will run it for you.
 This works because `run()` is written to accept any type that implements the `Interpreter` trait as an argument.

 There's 3 functions our own interpreter will need to provide for a complete trait implementation: